Abraham-Moraes-Arroyo/Swift/README.md

 # Swift
-What I covered over the summer.
+What I covered over the summer using Swift.